microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-create-cnab-bundle-package/index.md

 > **Note:** This lab is part of a series of labs for Mastering Container Offers Workshop.
 You must finish this lab before moving on to the next sections.

-In this lab, you pull pull the CNAB bundler image and use it to create a CNAB bundle from the files you've prepared.
+In this lab, you will pull the CNAB bundler image and use it to create a CNAB bundle from the files you've prepared.

 <!-- no toc -->
 - [Download Microsoft's CNAB image](#download-microsofts-cnab-image)